masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 # Introduction

-The goal of this tutorial is to get you acquainted with the [Tidyverse](https://www.tidyverse.org/).
+The goal of this practical session is to get you acquainted with the [Tidyverse](https://www.tidyverse.org/).
 Tidyverse is a collection of packages that have been designed around a singular and clearly defined set of principles about what data should look like and how we should